 6.2.4.2 Limited Racing Member :

-Competitors with Vehicles complying and not complying with these regulations can be invited to compete subject to Championship Organisers approval as a tester round.
-Only full members vehicles if eligible can use classes A – F.
+Competitors with Vehicles that both comply and do not comply with these regulations may be invited to compete subject to Championship Organisers approval at a single round only..
+Entry in relevant classes (A-F) is only open to full members vehicles.

 Vehicles that, whilst not strictly adhering to the regulations, have been prepared sympathetically to the spirit of the championship and with Championship Organisers approval, may be invited to race under observation.